Let's Fish! Hooked On

 Let's Fish!
-Hooked On, also known in Japan as Let's Try Bass Fishing, FISH ON NEXT, is an arcade fishing game developed for the PlayStation Vita by SIMS Co., Ltd, the creators of Sega Bass Fishing.
+Hooked On (Note: Also known in Japan as Let's Try Bass Fishing, FISH ON NEXT.), is a fishing video game developed by SIMS Co., Ltd. for the PlayStation Vita.
 The game also features character designs from the Japanese animator Poyoyon Rock.

 Plot

 In the game's story mode, titled "World Tour," the player must battle through Amateur, Professional, and Master Class tournaments to achieve World Champion status.
 Each of the four characters come with their own story and abilities.